OBK-RCM: Accelerated Orthogonal Block Kaczmarz Algorithm via RCM Reordering and Dynamic Grouping for Sparse Linear Systems: The orthogonal block Kaczmarz (OBK-RCM) algorithm with RCM

 It is worth noting that the variable $nn$ is not directly defined by the number of non-zero elements in the matrix $C$ as a percentage of the total number of elements, because we have to consider not only the number of non-zero elements, but also the size of the values of these non-zero elements.
 If these non-zero elements have large values, it means that the angle between some blocks is small, which also makes the iteration slower, which is exactly what we do not want to see.

-We take the ex29 and wathen100 matrices as examples.
-For the ex29 matrix, from Figure \ref{fig9}, $zn$ increases as $k$ increases, and $nn$ is small at $k=2,3,5$, but the value of $zn$ at $k=2,3$ is too small, so it is appropriate to choose $k=5$, and the lowest point of the running time box-and-line diagram is also at $k=5$ from Figure \ref{fig11}.
-For the wathen100 matrix, from Figure \ref{fig10}, $zn$ obtains its maximum value at $k=2$, and it happens that $nn$ also obtains its minimum value at $k=2$, so the choice of $k = 2$ is appropriate, and the lowest point of the running time box-and-line plot is also at $k = 2$ from Figure \ref{fig11}.
+We take the $muu$ matrices as examples.
+For the $muu$ matrix, from Figure \ref{fig6}, $zn$ obtains its maximum value at $k=2$, and it happens that $nn$ also obtains its minimum value at $k=2$, so the choice of $k = 2$ is appropriate, and the lowest point of the running time box-and-line plot is also at $k = 2$ from Figure \ref{fig7}.